GLASS INSULATOR MANUFACTURERS

 Lynchburg, VA (1923-1925)

 Insulators embossed “LYNCHBURG” were made here.
 Although, according to production records, over 4 million insulators were made within less than 2 years’ time, as a result of various operational problems this factory ceased glass production in early 1925.
-Pictured: Lynchburg No. 44 (CD 154) in one of the green shades found in this CD.
-This style was a direct competitor to the ubiquitous Hemingray-42 style, made by Hemingray Glass Company.
+Shown here is their “NO. 44” insulator.
+This type was a direct competitor to the ubiquitous Hemingray-42, made by Hemingray Glass Company.
 See more info on the Lynchburg page.

 Lyndeborough Glass Company